tejas2024-d/Ecommerce-Sales-Dashboard/README.md

 ## 2. Short Description / Purpose <br>
 Interactive dashboard built for analyzing sales performance and customer behavior in an ecommerce business.
-Provides dynamic visualizations to explore trends in revenue, profit, quantity sold, product categories, payment methods, and geographic distribution.Empowers the business team with actionable and data-driven insights to inform strategy, inventory, and marketing decisions.
+Provides dynamic visualizations to explore trends in revenue, profit, quantity sold, product categories, payment methods, and geographic distribution.Empowers the business team with actionable and data-driven insights to inform strategy, inventory, and marketing decisions. <br> The quarter slicers at the top allow users to filter all the visualizations and key metrics by specific quarters.
+This means viewers can instantly compare performance, trends, or profits for Q1, Q2, Q3, or Q4, enabling focused, time-based decision making.

+The state slicer, positioned at the top right, lets you drill down and center the data for specific states.
+By selecting a state, all dashboard visuals (such as sum of amount by state, customer performance, profit trends, etc.) shift to show state-specific details, providing a powerful way to analyze regional variations and optimize operations for targeted geographic areas.

+These slicers lead to a more interactive experience, making the dashboard adaptable for both high-level summaries and granular, location-based story-telling.

 ## 3. Tech Stack <br>
 The dashboard was built using the following tools and technologies: <br>